malariagen/vector-data/docs/ag3/methods.md

 Using the results of the HMM, we obtained a set of CNV calls for each individual by locating contiguous runs of at least five windows with amplified copy number (CN > 2, or CN > 1 for Chromosome X in males).

-This set of per-individual CNV calls was filtered by computing likelihoods for each CNV call for both the copy number state predicted by the HMM and for a null model of copy number = 2, and removing CNV calls for which the likelihood ratio was <1000. @@TODO check this
+This set of per-individual CNV calls was filtered by computing likelihoods for each CNV call for both the copy number state predicted by the HMM and for a null model of copy number = 2, and removing CNV calls for which the likelihood ratio was <1000.

 From the per-individual CNV call set, we created a merged set CNV calls.
 We first removed individuals with high coverage variance, where